 Pandemic Related Issues The Pandemic has caused unprecedented upheaval, anxiety, and despair in the world.
 If you have not had it yourself, you very likely know someone who has.
 The disruption the pandemic has caused has impacted jobs, school, families, how we do basic things such as food shopping, and mental health.
 The ups and

 People of all ages in the LGBTQ+ community have coming out stories.
 Some are incredibly inspiring, while others are painful and sad.
-All coming out stories are brave and courageous.
+Coming out stories are brave and courageous.
 We know that coming out is an incredibly important and emotional time.
 It’s a huge step towards proclaiming your identity and defining who you are.
+We

 Parents often come to therapy seeking advice and input on how to parent a difficult child, how to better manage their child’s behavior, what to do about their teen’s social media use, and even how to improve co-parenting with an ex.
 Parents of kids with eating disorders, anxiety, depression, and other issues may benefit from